ALERRT: The National Standard

 Utilizing the train-the-trainer model, the ALERRT curriculum has been adopted by numerous states and agencies as their standard active shooter training.
 These states include Mississippi, Alabama, Oklahoma, Texas, Iowa, Louisiana, Maryland, Georgia, and Virginia, to name a few.
 In addition, the New York City Police Department, Miami Police Department, Dallas Police Department, Houston Police Department, San Antonio Police Department, Memphis Police Department, and the Atlanta Police Department are among the major cities across the nation, who have adopted the ALERRT curriculum as their standard.

 The ALERRT Center has developed and currently delivers nine (9), grant funded first responder courses across the nation.
 These dynamic, scenario-based training courses are instructed by a cadre of subject matter expert adjunct instructors and ALERRT staff.
-In addition, the ALERRT Center has organized and conducted four (4) National Active Shooter Training Conferences providing training to more than 1200 police officers from across the country.
+In addition, the ALERRT Center has organized and conducted five (5)) National Active Shooter Training Conferences providing training to police officers from across the country.
+The sixth Annual ALERRT Conference is slated for November 1-4, 2015 in San Marcos, Texas.
+See details here.

 Texas State University is a public, doctoral-granting institution located in San Marcos, Texas.
 More than 34,000 students attend the University which offers 97 Bachelor Degrees, 87 Master’s Degree, and 12 Doctoral degree programs.
 In 2011, the U.S. Department of Education granted Texas State University official recognition as a Hispanic Serving Institution (HIS).
 In addition, the Texas Higher Coordinating Board recently reclassified the University as an Emerging Research University.